scatteredsky/scatteredsky/README.md

 📚 I love reading & writing tech and non-tech blogs whenever possible, but I also *love* to talk about finances and how to improve your financial life!
 🚀 2022 Goals: learn three new web technologies and continue to hone my skills and get certified in *a laundry list of things!* (see below as I update my journey).

 🤠 Fun facts: I played basketball in middle school and got second place in our interschool tournament.
 I'm an avid horseback rider, and I love the mountains.
 I also love eating!
 One of my favorite foods is Sushi.
 I also like Italian, and one of my favorite guilty pleasure foods is hamburger with fries!
-I have two lovely furbabies 🐕 🐾 named  Lucy and Izzy. 😊
+I have two lovely furbabies 🐕 🐾 named  *Lucy* and *Izzy*. 😊

 I'm learning `Python` and am starting to learn `Java`, `dotNet`, `C#`, and `Ruby`.
 Keep posted!